lidat/knowledge-center/pages/knowledgedocs/Customer Experience/agent picture/Agent Picture Configuration Guide.md

 level-order: 1
 order: 1
 permalink: agent-picture-configuration-guide.html
-summary: "Consumers begin their meaningful connection with agents by being able to see a picture of who they’re chatting with."
+summary: "Consumers begin their journey with agents by being able to see a picture of who they’re chatting with."
 authorname: "Sarah Danby"
 authortitle: "Product Communications Expert"
 tags: ['#bestpractices','#guides', '#agents']
 ---

 **Make the conversation more personal by configuring the agent’s picture to display in the engagement window.**